maxhr/create-near-app/templates/shared/README.md

 Step 2: deploy the contract
 ---------------------------

-Use the CLI to deploy the contract to TestNet with your account ID:
+Use the CLI to deploy the contract to TestNet with your account ID.
+Replace `PATH_TO_WASM_FILE` with the `wasm` that was generated in `contract` build directory.

-    near deploy --accountId near-blank-project.YOUR-NAME.testnet --wasmFile contract/build/contract.wasm
+    near deploy --accountId near-blank-project.YOUR-NAME.testnet --wasmFile PATH_TO_WASM_FILE

 Step 3: set contract name in your frontend code